HAUC(UK) Working Group - Inspections

 Prior to making the move into the Telecommunications industry, Nigel worked on the tools as a street mason, where his interest and knowledge of street works originated.

-Senior Statutory & Streetworks Manager Virgin Media
+Senior Statutory & Streetworks Policy Manager Virgin Media